GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (295).md

 **At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond minimum, you may increase the size of the cylinder base and its height by 1 yard.

 **Critical Failure**: You produce a pillar of flame centered on yourself instead.
 The base extends out a number of feet from you equal to the spell's tier.
 The piller lasts a number of rounds equal to the spell's tier.
 You cannot be healed or otherwise benefit from fire attacks this spell inflicts against you this way.

+#### Pillar of Smoke

+**Minimum Tier**: 4

+**Casting Time**: 3 actions

+**Range**: 30 yards

+**Duration**: Concentration plus a number of rounds equal to the spell's tier

+**Effect**: When you cast this spell, you cause a tubular vortex to spawn from the ground centered on a point you designate within range.
+The cylinder has a ciricular base 5 yards in width and 25 yards in height.
+When you summon it, you either give it a direction to head in (it moves a number of yards equal to the spell tier during each movement phase) or have it stand in place.

+So long as you are concentrating on the spell, you may expend an action or reaction to move the pillar up to a number of yards equal to the spell's tier.

+Anytime the pillar comes in contact with something, it must succeed a [Body] save with a DV equal to the spellcheck + double the spell's tier or be knocked back a number of yards equal to the points of failure.
+A critical failure will also knock the creature prone.
+Additionally, if a creature ends a phase completely within its boundries, that creature suffers a cutting attack.

+Nothing can be seen through the pillar and non-magical ranged attacks are stopped by it.

+Anything within 30 yards suffers a penalty to [Prcp] checks/saves as the whipping of the wind obscure vision, muffle sounds, causes slight vibrations in the ground, and the smell of the smoke all interfere with one's senses.

+**At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond 4th, in addition to the benefits noted above- you may increase the size of the cylinder base and its height by 1 yard.

+**Critical Failure**: You produce the pillar, but it is centered on you and follows you.
+Your speed is reduced to 1/3 and its attacks have advantage against you.

 #### Plasma Ray